damiant/dust/roadmap.md

 ## Bugs
  - titles if capital then title case
 - show map for other locations (smooth & soothe)
-- search for 6:00 should find all camps on 6:00
-- search for A-E should find all camps on that street -
 - events for a camp
 - favorite camps
 - favorite events